saf-dmitry/taskpaper-mode/README.md

 ### Storing Queries

+You can embed search queries in a TaskPaper document using `@search` tags.
+This is a handy way to manage search queries on per-document basis.
+Note that the parenthesis escaping rule must be followed:

+    Searches:
+        Next action @search(@next and not @done)
+        Active tasks @search(task and not \(@done or @hold\))

+The command `C-c ?` (`taskpaper-query-read-select`) lets the user select a query offering standard minibuffer completion.
+Query description will be derived from the item's text.
+If the user option `taskpaper-custom-queries` is set (see below), its entries will be added to the possible selections.
+Special completion packages like [Ivy][emacs-ivy] or [Icicles][emacs-icicles] provide faster and more convenient way to select a query in minibuffer using regexp or fuzzy matching and incremental narrowing of possible selections.

 Fast selection interface allows you to save your commonly used search queries and later select them with just a single key press.
 For this to work you should assign unique, case-sensitive, letters (or other characters, e.g., numbers) to your saved queries.
 You can do this by configuring the user option `taskpaper-custom-queries` in your init file:

     (setq taskpaper-custom-queries
           '((?w "Waiting"  "@waiting and not @done")
             (?d "Due Soon" "@due <=[d] +14d and not @done")))

 The initial value in each item defines the key you have to press.
 The second parameter is a short description and the last one is the query string to be used for the matching.
-If the first element is a string, it will be used as block title to visually group queries.
+If the first parameter is a string, it will be used as block title to visually group queries.
 Pressing `C-c !` (`taskpaper-query-fast-select`) will then present you with a special interface, listing all predefined queries with corresponding selection keys.

-By default, querying uses non-incremental mode.
-If you want to use incremental mode for saved queries, configure the user option `taskpaper-iquery-default`.
+By default, predefined (embedded and custom) queries will be evaluated in non-incremental querying mode.
+If you want to use incremental mode for predefined queries, configure the user option `taskpaper-iquery-default`.

 ### Startup View